anoopsarkar/nlp-class/hw1.md

 real-world data.
 An alternative is to do this iteratively.
 The following pseudo-code illustrates how to find the argmax iteratively.

+NLP is not just about better machine learning models.
+It also involves the use of clever algorithms for training and inference that allow NLP-based applications to work on real-world data.
+In this homework, we introduce a dynamic programming approach that is widely used in many NLP tasks (not just segmentation, but also parsing, etc.).
+The goal of this homework is to show how dynamic programming combined with a probability model can enable faster and memory efficient inference.

 ### Algorithm: Iterative segmenter

 ---